 To say that I love cooking with zucchini flowers is probably a little bit of an understatement.
-It wasn’t too long ago that I shared another zucchini flower recipe with you, where the flowers are stuffed with cheese, wrapped in prosciutto and baked.
+I mean why wouldn’t you?
+They are so pretty and brighten up your day.

 - 16 zucchini flowers (female with baby zucchini attached)